Share

 "limitations": [

-"Sample size not reported in abstract",
+"Sample size not reported in the provided abstract/metadata",

 ],